From coffee to cafe is the story of how the word ‘cafe’ came to be used to mean a place where one could get a light meal.

 Over time it began to be grown and drunk throughout the Horn of Africa and into the Middle East and to Turkey.

-Now fast forward to 1529, when the Turks roared across the Hungarian plain and threatened the heart of Europe when they besieged the city of Vienna.
+Now fast forward to 1529, when the Turks roared across the Hungarian plain.
+That was when they threatened the heart of Europe when they besieged the city of Vienna.

 They were beaten back and century and a half later, in 1683, the Turks besieged Vienna for the second time.

-Yet, though over 200,000 men besieged the city, and though they bombarded it from above ground and tunnelled under it to plant mines below ground, the city did not fall.
+Yet, though over 200,000 men besieged the city.
+They bombarded it and tunnelled under it to plant mines below ground, but the city did not fall.

 For a second time, Vienna could breathe a sigh of relief.

-When the Turks retreated and the battered Viennese citizens came out to survey the damage, legend has it that they found coffee beans in the baggage the Turks had left behind.
+What happened when the Turks retreated and the battered Viennese citizens came out to survey the damage?
+Legend has it that they found coffee beans in the baggage the Turks had left behind.

-Then things progressed with the opening of the tea route from China, and for some strange reason it was alright for a respectable woman to be seen in a tea house as long as there was a man to accompany her.
+Then things progressed with the opening of the tea route from China.
+And for some strange reason it was alright for a respectable woman to be seen in a tea house.
+That is, as long as there was a man to accompany her.

-In any event – how times have changed and how coffee has become the drink of millions of men and woman who do not give a moment’s thought to who should or should not be seen drinking whatever and wherever they like.
+In any event – how times have changed and how coffee has become the drink of millions of men and women.
+And they do not give a moment’s thought to who should or should not be seen drinking.
+Now people can drink whatever and wherever they like.